Zetawar/zetawar/site/posts/2017-02-07-from-callbacks-to-reified-events.md

 First, let's take a look at the event system.

-If you recall, the demo version of Zetawar used simple callback based event handlers.
-With that approach, calling a event handler looked like this:
+If you recall, the demo version of Zetawar used simple callback event handlers.
+With that approach, calling an event handler looked like this:

 ```clojure
 [:button {:on-click #(handlers/repair conn %)}